50+ Fun and Interesting Middle School Math Games

 Use this software to make your own printable tarsia puzzle using math symbols and equations.
 Kids will put it together by combining like terms.

-These Jeopardy games cover just about every topic middle schoolers study in math.
+Tweens will love playing these Jeopardy games.
+They cover just about every topic middle schoolers study in math.

-Math games to help students build up their skills in decimals, percents, pre-algebra and geometry.
+These math games will help students build up their skills in decimals, percents, pre-algebra, and geometry.

 This website contains a bunch of games for your students to play online, covering a wide variety of middle school math subjects.
-Popular games like Jepoardy and Millionaire.
+Included are popular quiz games like Jeopardy and Millionaire.

-Solve algebra equations to move up in this Millionaire type game.
+Students need to solve algebra equations to move up the ladder in this Millionaire quiz-style game.